-CSU Health Network is every student’s on-campus home for health care, regardless of your insurance plan.
-Students do not need to be enrolled to access our wide array of services.
+CSU Health Network is every student’s on-campus home for health care, regardless of your health insurance plan.

 How does insurance billing and payment work at the CSU Health Network?